 Several airlines frequent flyer and hotel loyalty programmes have announced membership extensions for affected members.
 Here are the details.

-With Covid-19 entering its third month and seeing no signs of easing, global travel has taken a severe beating.
+With Covid-19 entering now heading into its fifth month soon and seeing no signs of easing, global travel has taken a severe beating.
 Airlines have made drastic cuts to their capacity, while hotels are reporting all-time low occupancy rates.

 Moreover, China now makes up one of the most significant group of members that any airline or hotel will want, so I will imagine any loyalty programme manager will want to ensure that this group returns to the fold once the crisis is over.